-During the inspection we spoke with four people who used the service, three relatives and one healthcare professional about their experience of the care provided.
-We also spoke with seven staff members including the registered manager, one nurse, three care staff, the homes administrator and the cook.
+During the inspection we spoke with ten people who used the service, six relatives and one healthcare professional about their experience of the care provided.
+We also spoke with 11 staff members including the registered manager, quality manager, eight care staff and the cook.
 We used the Short Observational Framework for Inspection (SOFI).
 SOFI is a way of observing care to help us understand the experience of people who could not talk with us.

-We looked at care records of three people and spoke with staff about their recruitment, training and support they received from management.
-We also looked at arrangements for meal provision and records relating to the management of the home, and procedures for the administration of medicines We reviewed the services staffing levels and walked around the building to ensure it was clean, hygienic and a safe place for people to live.
+We looked at care records of five people and spoke with staff about their recruitment, training and support they received from management.
+We also looked at arrangements for meal provision and records relating to the management of the home, and procedures for the administration of medicines.
+We reviewed the services staffing levels and walked around the building to ensure it was clean, hygienic and a safe place for people to live.